Rainbow Trout

 Rainbow is known worldwide for its bold red stripe that runs down its body, which is usually darker in river fish than in lake dwellers.
 Rainbows are caught easily with fly and gear angling.
 They actively go for both flies and spinner gear.

-The pacific northwest region has an abundance of rainbow trout in its rivers and lakes.
-I have fished over most of the coast over the years and I find that the rainbow trout is by far the best fighter of them all.
+The Pacific Northwest region has an abundance of rainbow trout in its rivers and lakes.
+I have fished over most of the coast over the years, and I find that the rainbow trout is by far the best fighter of them all.
 They like fast-running cold streams.

 To lay her eggs, a female rainbow trout digs a nest in the gravel at the bottom of the body of water.
 To build this nest, called a redd, the female turns her body to the side and flaps her tail, creating a depression in the gravel.
 She then lays many thousands of eggs in multiple redds.
 As she is doing this, one or more male rainbow trout fertilize the eggs with their milt.